mhavey/marklogic/uml2es/tutorials/magicdraw_model_edit.md

 You now follow the same approach as the numerous [examples](../examples) of this toolkit.
 You use a gradle project to ingest your model to MarkLogic and convert it to Entity Services.
 For this tutorial, use the gradle project in [uml2es/tutorials/gradle](gradle) directory of your local clone.
 You first need to setup a database and deploy the transform.

 - The first step is to review and modify gradle.properties; set suitable values for hostname, ports, username/password, and application name.
-- Next copy your MagicDraw model that you saved in XML form above to the gradle directory.
+- Next copy your MagicDraw model that you saved in XML form above to the gradle/data/model directory.
-- Setup your database and deploy the transform by running: gradle -i includeXMI2ESTransform mlDeploy
+- Setup your database and deploy the transform by running: gradle -i setup mlDeploy
-- Load your model by running gradle -i loadXMI
+- Load your model by running gradle -i -PmodelName=MyMLModel uDeployModel
 - In QueryConsole explore the database xmi2es-tutorial-content.
-Your Entity Services descriptor is /xmi2es/es/MyMLModel.json.
+Your Entity Services descriptor is /xmi2es/es/MyMLModel.json (or /marklogic.com/entity-services/models/MyMLModel.json).
 Notice how it aligns with the MagicDraw model:

 ![Project in MagicDraw - ES model](md_project_es.png)